SimonLarsen/tikzpostersdu/README.md

 ## Installation

-Download `tikzposterSDU.sty` at place it in the same folder as your root document.
+Download `tikzposterSDU.sty` and place it in the same folder as your root document.
 The Arial font used in the example is non-free.
 If it was not included with your LaTeX distribution you can download it using the [getnonfreefonts](https://www.tug.org/fonts/getnonfreefonts) script.

 ## Usage